mollywilliams/grace-notes.github.io/_topics/separation.md

 **Avoid those who cause divisions and offense.**

-* [Romans 16:17, 18] (https://www.biblegateway.com/passage/?search=Romans+16%3A17-18). “_Now I beseech you brethren, mark them which cause divisions and offenses contrary to the doctrine which ye have learned; and avoid them.
+* Romans 16:17, 18. “_Now I beseech you brethren, mark them which cause divisions and offenses contrary to the doctrine which ye have learned; and avoid them.
 For they that are such serve not our Lord Jesus Christ, but their own belly; and by good words and fair speeches deceive the hearts of the simple._”

 **Separate from the world.**